andevera/SecureAzCloud-Scripts/README.md

 License
 Contact
 Introduction
-This repository contains a wide array of scripts tailored for different needs, ranging from specific Microsoft products like Intune and Entra to more general automation and administrative tasks.
-Each script is designed with flexibility and scalability in mind, making them suitable for various use cases.
+This repository contains various scripts tailored for different needs, ranging from specific Microsoft products like Intune and Entra to more general automation and administrative tasks.
+Each script is designed with flexibility and scalability, making it suitable for various use cases.

 Prerequisites
 Before using these scripts, ensure you have the following: